Dallas Campbell: Career

 On 2 January 2015, Campbell appeared on and won Celebrity Mastermind, with filmmaker Werner Herzog as his specialist subject.
 He appeared in The Dumping Ground episode "Fake It to Make It'" which aired on the CBBC Channel in February 2015.

 In July 2015, he presented a two-part series for BBC One called Britain Beneath Your Feet.

 In June 2016, Campbell presented a three-part documentary for the BBC called City in the Sky, exploring the world of aviation.
 He presented this alongside mathematician Hannah Fry who specialises in the mathematics of cities.

 In December 2016, he was a contestant on Robot Wars alongside Suzi Perry.

 In 2017, his debut book Ad Astra: An Illustrated Guide to Leaving the Planet was published by Simon & Schuster.

 In October 2019, he chaired The Sky at Night: Question Time filmed at Warwick University as part of the British Science Festival.

+In March 2022, Dallas began presenting Patented: History of Inventions, a twice-weekly podcast which investigates the history of invention and innovation, from the stream train to the condom.